-Investec has continued to maintain a sound balance sheet with a low gearing ratio of 12.6 times and a core loans to equity ratio of 6.8 times.
-Our current leverage ratio is 7.3%.
+Investec has continued to maintain a sound balance sheet with a low gearing ratio of 10.6 times and a core loans to equity ratio of 5.2 times.
+Our current leverage ratio is 6.9%.

 We have always held capital in excess of regulatory requirements and we intend to perpetuate this philosophy.
-We meet our current internal targets for total capital adequacy and for our common equity tier 1 ratio to be in excess of 10%.
-Our capital ratios did decline somewhat over the period as a result of solid growth in our credit risk-weighted assets during the year.
+We meet our current internal targets for total capital adequacy but did not meet our internal target for our common equity tier 1 ratio to be in excess of 10%.
+Our capital ratios did decline somewhat over the period as a result of solid growth in our credit riskweighted assets during the year.
 Capital however, continued to grow and we are comfortable that credit growth is in line with our risk appetite framework and supported by sound risk metrics.
 We believe that a common equity tier 1 ratio in excess of 10% is appropriate for our business, given our high leverage ratios and we will continue to build our business in a manner that maintains this target.